 Unlike MRI video and still frames, UTI does not allow us to see the boney and soft tissue structures of the vocal tract beyond the tongue.
-Figure 10 below shows still frames from UTI (left) and MRI (right) of the same person producing a /t/ sound on different occasions.
+Figures 1 and 2 below show still frames from UTI and MRI respectively of the same person producing a /t/ sound on different occasions.

-MRI scan of the vocal tract showing midsagittal tongue surface.
+Figure 2: MRI scan of the vocal tract showing midsagittal tongue surface

 In the MRI image it is possible to see the mandible, part of the larynx, the epiglottis, the lips, part of the nose and nasal cavities, the hard and soft palates and part of the spine.
 In the UTI image, only the tongue and chin fat are visible.

 Although it may seem that MRI is a far superior method for looking at tongue movements, there are issues associated with obtaining speech articulatory recordings using MRI, including low temporal resolution, noise pollution and intrusiveness.
 When recording a speaker using MRI, the speaker must lie down, which may change the centre of gravity of the tongue.
-High-speed MRI machines are not widely available at this point in time, so articulations either have to be sustained, as far as possible, in order for them to be clearly imaged (the method used for MRI recordings of speech on this website), or a composite video is created from a number of repeated articulations to improve temporal resolution.
+Recording protocols that translate into faster temporal frame rates are in development and temporal recording frequencies for MRI are much lower than they are for UTI at this point in time.
+Speakers may have to produce sustained articulations during MRI recording in order for them to be clearly imaged (the method used for MRI recordings of speech on this website), or a composite video is created from a number of repeated articulations to improve temporal resolution.
 Sound quality must also be borne in mind.
 Noise-cancelling fibre-optic microphones are required in order to make MRI audio recordings, so there will always be some background noise during recordings.